Frequently asked questions

 The University only occasionally has open vacancies that can be applied to by students.
 Open vacancies are announced through the University’s website and intranet, as well as through e-mail.
 Whether employment or internship, the student is responsible for searching for the position independently.

-We have collected some information on financial matters in Turku and average living expenses in Finland.
+We have collected some information on financial matters and average living expenses.
 In general, you should have minimum 800 €/month/person in your use.
 This amount covers only the most necessary costs and does not include leisure activities.

 Residence permit / visa & accommodation